RPSangil/Project-1/parvinder_r/README2.md

 # Project-1; Group-3 - Technical Analysis - Crypto Vs Stock

-# "The individual investor should act coinsistenctly as an investor and not as a speculator"
+# "The Individual Investor should act consistently as an Investor and not as a Speculator or a Gambler"

 ## Background